Planting a deeply rooted

 For a nuts brand

-How we helped a nuts retailer ripen into a fully realised brand.
+How we helped a nuts retailer ripen into a fully realized brand.

 Vivaan Inc. wanted to launch a new brand of nuts and dry fruits named Nuts Hut, complete with a wide product range and an exclusive store in Bangalore.
 Sukkrish Aadds came onboard to create the branding and packaging design.